Skip to main content

 • $$$

-What to Do
+What to do

 Visit Houston

 There are quite a few avenues of activities visitors to Houston can take.
 Those looking to really experience the city should consider getting tickets to one of the local games or shows.
-There’s the Houston Livestock Show and Rodeo, the Houston Symphony at Jones Hall, or an array of sports worth watching depending on the season.
+There’s the Houston Livestock Show and Rodeo, the Houston Symphony at Jones Hall, or an array of sports worth watching, depending on the season.

-Houston also has tons of parks and open spaces perfect for relaxing in nature or seeing the city while jogging.
+Houston also has tons of parks and open spaces that are perfect for relaxing in nature or seeing the city while jogging.
 Plan a route through Hermann Park, Buffalo Bayou, Discovery Green, or Houston’s many murals and street art.
-Houston is also home to many diverse museums such as the George H.W.
+Houston is also home to many diverse museums, such as the George H.W.
 Bush Library and Museum, the Art Car Museum, The Menil Collection (a large collection of Menil art located in Neartown), and a natural science museum.
 The Johnson Space Center and Space Center Houston are also well worth a visit.

 No matter how you spend your time in Houston, this growing city is a wonderful melding of cultures.
 Though there are plenty of tourist attractions, explore the great restaurant scene and shopping to really get a feel for the city.
 Visitors won’t regret delving a little deeper into the city with local events.

-How to Save Money on Your Trip to Houston, Texas
+How to save money on your trip to Houston, Texas

 Experiences